huggingface/datasets/datasets/electricity/README.md

 }
 ```

-We have two configurations `uci` and `lstnet`, which are specificed as as follows.
+We have two configurations `uci` and `lstnet`, which are specificed as follows.

 The time series are resampled to hourly frequency.
-We test on 7 rolling windows of prediction lenght of 24.
+We test on 7 rolling windows of prediction length of 24.

 The `uci` validation therefore ends 24*7 time steps before the end of each time series.
 The training split ends 24 time steps before the end of the validation split.

 For the `lsnet` configuration we split the training window to be 0.6 of the full time series and the validation is the 0.8-th time series and the last 0.2 time windows are used as the test set of 7 rolling windows of the 24 time steps.
-Finally as in the LSTNet paper we only consider time series which are active in the year 2012-2014 which leaves us with 320 time series.
+Finally, as in the LSTNet paper, we only consider time series that are active in the year 2012--2014, which leaves us with 320 time series.

 ### Data Fields

 For this univariate regular time series we have:

-- `start`: a `datetime` as string of the first entry of each time serie in the dataset
+- `start`: a `datetime` of the first entry of each time serie in the dataset
 - `target`: an `array[float32]` of the actual target values
+- `feat_static_cat`: an `array[uint64]` which contains a categorical identifier of each time series in the dataset
+- `item_id`: a string identifier of each time series in a dataset for reference

-Given the `freq` and the `start` date, we can assign a datetime to each entry in the target array.
-Each time serie is also assigned a unique `feat_static_cat` integer id as well as an identifier `item_id`.
+Given the `freq` and the `start` datetime, we can assign a datetime to each entry in the target array.

 ### Data Splits